Information sources for veterans, ex-armed forces and their families

 Scottish Veterans Commissioner

-The Scottish Veterans Commissioner (SVC) works to improve the lives and opportunities of the veterans community in Scotland.
-He does this by engaging with members of the ex-Service community.
-He also engages with the public, private and voluntary organisations that represent them.
+The Scottish Veterans Commissioner (SVC) works to improve the lives and opportunities of the veterans community in Scotland by engaging with members of the ex-Service community, as well as the public, private and voluntary organisations that represent them.

 Veterans Scotland’s aim is to establish cooperation and coordination between Veterans organisations in Scotland, to act as a focal point for all matters concerning the ex-service community within Scotland and to represent those matters to Government at all levels.